Tubbz-alt/ms-speak/Multispeaker/README.md

 ### MultiSpeakerServer

-The MultiSPeakerServer listens for MultiSpeak messages and receives messages.
+The MultiSPeakerServer listens for MultiSpeak messages, and receives them.

 Once the application opens, you can find the icon in the Windows Taskbar, next to MobaXterm: ![](images/TaskbarMultiSpeakerServer.png)
 ![](images/MultiSpeakerServer.png)